Table of Contents

 Discard champions; this INCLUDES both those that have the effect as their primary action or their ally ability, those that cost 5 or less acquired into hand with ‘Song of the Wild’ in play gives you the opportunity to force your opponent to discard 3 cards on their next turn (with the help of your skill/armour depending on if its their primary action or ally ability).
 ‘Broelyn – Loreweaver’, ‘Torgen – Rocksplitter’, ‘Auberon – Demonslayer’, ‘Den Mother Morga’, ‘Goblin Guardian’, ‘Overseer Ghazat’.

-High defense champions; beneficial obviously for their defensive characteristic, but also for often high combat (especially when preparing with your skill) and their unique effects, such as ‘Grok – Storm Giant’.
+High defense champions; beneficial obviously for their defensive characteristic, but also for often high combat (especially when preparing with your skill) and their unique effects, such as ‘Grok – Storm Giant’ and this champion’s cycling ability.

 Often buys; purchased when there are no ‘always buys’ in the market row.